Microbial metabolism: Anaerobic respiration

 While aerobic organisms during respiration use oxygen as a terminal electron acceptor, anaerobic organisms use other electron acceptors.
 These inorganic compounds release less energy in cellular respiration, which leads to slower growth rates than aerobes.
 Many facultative anaerobes can use either oxygen or alternative terminal electron acceptors for respiration depending on the environmental conditions.

 Most respiring anaerobes are heterotrophs, although some do live autotrophically.
-All of the processes described below are dissimilative, meaning that they are used during energy production and not to provide nutrients for the cell (assimilative).
+All of the processes described below are dissimilative, meaning that they do not incorporate the resulting by-product into the cell biomass (assimilative).
 Assimilative pathways for many forms of anaerobic respiration are also known.

 Denitrification – nitrate as electron acceptor

 Denitrification is the utilization of nitrate (NO_{3}^{−}) as a terminal electron acceptor.
 It is a widespread process that is used by many members of the Pseudomonadota.
 Many facultative anaerobes use denitrification because nitrate, like oxygen, has a high reduction potential.
 Many denitrifying bacteria can also use ferric iron (Fe^{3+}) and some organic electron acceptors.
 Denitrification involves the stepwise reduction of nitrate to nitrite (NO_{2}^{−}), nitric oxide (NO), nitrous oxide (N_{2}O), and dinitrogen (N_{2}) by the enzymes nitrate reductase, nitrite reductase, nitric oxide reductase, and nitrous oxide reductase, respectively.
 Protons are transported across the membrane by the initial NADH reductase, quinones, and nitrous oxide reductase to produce the electrochemical gradient critical for respiration.
 Some organisms (e.g. E. coli) only produce nitrate reductase and therefore can accomplish only the first reduction leading to the accumulation of nitrite.
 Others (e.g. Paracoccus denitrificans or Pseudomonas stutzeri) reduce nitrate completely.
 Complete denitrification is an environmentally significant process because some intermediates of denitrification (nitric oxide and nitrous oxide) are important greenhouse gases that react with sunlight and ozone to produce nitric acid, a component of acid rain.
 Denitrification is also important in biological wastewater treatment where it is used to reduce the amount of nitrogen released into the environment thereby reducing eutrophication.
 Denitrification can be determined via a nitrate reductase test.